kristopolous/music-explorer/readme.md

     chrismckenzie/astrophilosophy >>

-"Oh great, a REPL".
+"Oh great, a REPL". you say

 Don't worry, it'll be easy.

-Here we decide what to do with it.
+Here we decide what to do with what we just heard.
 We can

   * r - replay it
   * pu - purge (move it /tmp and mark it as undesired)